dhohmann/arcdps_downloader_gw2/README.md

 ## Changelog
 More information [here](CHANGELOG.md)

+# Installation
+Depending on your system, you may already have Java installed.
+If not, proceed with

+## Download the files
+Check the latest [release](https://github.com/dhohmann/arcdps_downloader_gw2/releases/) and download the file needed for your system.

+- When you already have Java installed, you only need the .exe or the .jar file.
+See [here](#running-with-java-installed) for more information.
+- When you do not have Java installed, you need the .zip file.
+See [here](#running-without-java-installed) for more information.

 ## Running with Java installed
-When you already have Java installed on your system, you can download the JAR file and start the program by double-clicking the JAR.
+1. Download the .exe or .jar file
+2. Double click the file

 ## Running without Java installed
 The ZIP file contains a Java runtime so that you do not need to install an additional program.